25 years ago, a prayer service gave hope to a shaken America | WTOP

 “I appreciated him saying, ‘I don’t know why,’ that this was something we were not going to understand,” said Lynne Gist, whose sister, Karen Gist Carr, 32, was among the 168 dead in what remains the deadliest act of domestic terrorism in U.S. history.

-Despite the lack of answers, the April 23, 1995, prayer service — four days after the bombing — began the healing process for this Bible Belt state and millions of TV viewers around the world.
+The April 23, 1995, prayer service began the healing process for this Bible Belt state and millions of TV viewers around the world.

 “It was a time when it didn’t matter if you were red or blue, Republican or Democrat,” said Kari Watkins, executive director of the Oklahoma City National Memorial and Museum.
 “We were just Americans, and we came together and leaned on our faith as one of the first steps to get over this, and I don’t think we have ever looked back.”

-Four days before Graham stood before a grieving audience, Gulf War veteran Timothy McVeigh parked a yellow Ryder rental truck filled with 5,000 pounds of explosives outside the nine-story building downtown and got into a getaway car.
+Four days before, Gulf War veteran Timothy McVeigh parked a yellow Ryder rental truck filled with 5,000 pounds of explosives outside the nine-story building downtown and got into a getaway car.
 The timed fuse ignited at 9:02 a.m.

 McVeigh and co-conspirator Terry Nichols would be convicted in the bombing.
 McVeigh was executed in 2001.
 Nichols remains behind bars, serving a life sentence at the federal supermax prison in Florence, Colorado.

-The prayer service came together quickly in the wake of the bombing.
+Plans for a prayer service came together quickly.
 It started with Cathy Keating, wife of then-Oklahoma Gov. Frank Keating, a Republican inaugurated just a few months earlier.

 In a talk with a friend the night of the bombing, the first lady expressed how helpless she felt.
 She wondered what, if anything, she could do.